euphorie/osha.oiradoc/docs/manuals/editor2.rst

 several different versions of your OiRA tool.

-When you create a new OiRA tool, you are creating the first version of the tool.

-By default, the first version will always be titled *Standard*.
-In the sector overview page, we'll see the heading of the OiRA tool (here called "New Risk Assessment") as well its first version ("Standard").
+When you :ref:`create a new OiRA tool <create-oira-tool>`, the first version is automatically added.
+By default, it is titled *Standard*.
+In the sector overview page, we'll see the heading of the OiRA tool (here called “Cockles and Mussels“) as well its first version (“Standard”).

    .. figure:: images/editor/editor_oira_tool_versions.png
       :align: center